MikeHannon/javascript/react/README.md

   - Bind event handlers for the render method in the constructor. eslint: [`react/jsx-no-bind`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md)

     > Why?
 A bind call in the render path creates a brand new function on every single render.
 Do not use arrow functions in class fields, because it makes them [challenging to test and debug, and can negatively impact performance](https://medium.com/@charpeni/arrow-functions-in-class-properties-might-not-be-as-great-as-we-think-3b3551c440b1), and because conceptually, class fields are for data, not logic.
+After reading the comments on the above article and the fact that the react team uses arrow functions in their components to bind; we are going to prefer arrow binding.

     ```jsx
     // bad